ECB meets as invasion of Ukraine complicates path to higher rates

 Daiwa Capital Markets' head of research Chris Scicluna agreed that the Ukraine crisis "would slow the pace of (ECB policy) normalisation".

-ING economist Carsten Brzeski added the ECB may now stop short of putting a firm end date on its Asset Purchase Programme on March 10.
+ING economist Carsten Brzeski added the ECB may now refrain from putting a firm end date on its Asset Purchase Programme on March 10.

-The ECB had not shared a meeting agenda with policymakers but these were expected to discuss the economic outlook, their next policy moves as well as some operational matters.
+The ECB had not shared a meeting agenda with policymakers but they were expected to discuss the economic outlook, their next policy moves as well as some operational matters.

 This has now changed, with the Ukraine crisis likely to dominate the discussion.